Pre workout supplements are often hyped the same way as action movies.

-Of course, if you're a real stim-junkie and want to push the training benefits of DMHA to the max, there are supplements out there which offer greater formulas, such as CT Fletcher's Sidewalk Kraka, which comes in at 200mg per serving.
+Of course, if you’re a real stim-junkie and want to push the training benefits of DMHA to the max, there are supplements out there which offer even greater serving sizes, such as CT Fletcher’s Sidewalk Kraka, which comes in at an impressive 200mg per serving.

 Will DMHA eventually suffer the same fate as DMAA and get banned?

-It's already banned in Australia (who have a reputation for being incredibly strict on supplements) but time will tell if the ban eventually goes global, as the available body of research isn't conclusive enough to provide enough information regarding it's safety or effectiveness in humans.
+It’s already banned in Australia, where supplement regulations are incredibly strict, but time will tell if the ban eventually goes global.
+The available body of research isn’t conclusive enough to provide enough information regarding it’s safety or effectiveness in humans.

-But if it does, it'll be for the right reasons.
+But if it does eventually get banned, it’ll be for the right reasons.

 This is nonsense.